 Additional documents to support staff administration of this policy are available on the staff intranet.

 Purpose

 Capalaba State College is committed to an educational philosophy that encourages all students to achieve personal excellence by developing their talents and abilities.
-This policy is designed to build capacity as students work towards summative assessment completion for the QCE.
+This policy is designed to build capacity in Junior Secondary students.

 Principles